 Buffalo Bill has already made an appearance on this list – and he will again.
 This Winchester was used, by the showman, during his arena performances.
 Note that the rifle is designated smoothbore.
 The legend goes: during an arena performance, one of the performers shot through a greenhouse window and from that point on the crew would shoot shot rather than a bullet.
-The Winchester Model 1873 is the quintessential “Gun that Won the West” – thanks in no part to clever marketing during the post-World War I era (sarcasm).
-But this model is one of the most frequently seen in western film, literature, and lore.
+The Winchester Model 1873 is the quintessential “Gun that Won the West” – thanks in no small part to clever marketing during the post-World War I era.
+But still, this model is one of the most frequently seen in western film, literature, and lore.

 This Winchester Model 1895 may seem a tad out of place in a traditional western list, but because it belonged to Rough Rider Theodore Roosevelt, I couldn’t resist.
 This Winchester Model 1895 in the iconic .405 Winchester Centerfire Cartridge went with Roosevelt on his African Safari in 1909.
 The Winchester Model 1895 showed an evolution in lever action technology.
 Based from John Moses Browning’s design, this lever action abandoned the stereotypical tubular magazine of guns like the 1873 and adopted a box magazine – better suited for spitzer cartridges.